2023 Best Mental & Social Health Services Bachelor's Degree Schools in the Southwest Region

 Full Mental & Social Health Services at Texas A&M University - College Station Report

 You’ll be in good company if you decide to attend Grand Canyon University.
 It ranked #3 on our 2023 Best Mental & Social Health Services Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of Phoenix, Grand Canyon University is a private for-profit school with a fairly large student population.
+Located in the large city of Phoenix, Grand Canyon University is a private for-profit college with a fairly large student population.

 On average, mental health services graduates from Grand Canyon University take out $40,127 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $171.